syncfusion-content/angular-docs/angular/Gantt/Customizations.md

 You can design your own taskbars to view the tasks in Gantt by using [`taskbarTemplate`](/api/angular/ejgantt#members:taskbartemplate "taskbarTemplate") property.
 And it is possible to map the JsRender script or script element’s ID to this property.
 It is also possible to customize the parent taskbars and milestones with custom templates by using [`parentTaskbarTemplate`](/api/angular/ejgantt#members:parenttaskbartemplate "parentTaskbarTemplate") and [`milestoneTemplate`](/api/angular/ejgantt#members:milestonetemplate "milestoneTemplate") properties.

 The following code example shows how to define template for taskbars in Gantt.
-Write the following jsRender code in index.html file.
+Write the following JsRender code in index.html file.

 {% highlight javascript %}